St Mary's Cathedral, Edinburgh (Episcopal): Prayer labyrinth

 The south grounds of the cathedral are accessed from Bishop's Walk or from the south doors in the Resurrection Chapel when these stand open.

 A prayer labyrinth designed by artists connected with the cathedral has been carved and sown with wild flowers, with help from others in the congregation of St Mary's.
 Unlike a maze, a labyrinth is a single continuous route, from entry point to centre.
 The prayer labyrinth frees you to think your own thoughts or prayers for others, as you follow the path, edged by wild flowers; to attract insects.

+Depictions

+An original painting of the cathedral by Judy Joel appeared on the second class stamp in the Royal Mail's 2024 series of special Christmas stamps.